Why Study Visa Applications Get Refused and What You Can Do to Avoid Rejection

-If you're planning to study in Canada in 2025 or 2026, you've probably heard the same thing echoed across student groups, consultants, and social media: study visa refusals are higher than ever.
+If you're planning to study in Canada in 2026, you've probably heard the same thing echoed across student groups, consultants, and social media: study visa refusals are higher than ever.

 This rise isn't random.
 It is the result of: